Nessi-datatool/nessi/docs/CONTRIBUTING_ERROR_HANDLING.md

 Before submitting a PR with error handling changes, ensure:

 - [ ] Error messages are clear, specific, and actionable
-- [ ] Error handling follows the standard format and categories
+- [ ] Error handling uses the NessiError type with appropriate error codes
+- [ ] Error suggestions are registered for new error codes
+- [ ] Interactive resolution is implemented for resolvable errors
+- [ ] Error telemetry is properly integrated
-- [ ] Tests cover error scenarios
+- [ ] Tests cover error scenarios, suggestions, and telemetry
-- [ ] Documentation is updated
+- [ ] Documentation is updated in ERROR_HANDLING.md
 - [ ] No sensitive information is exposed in error messages
 - [ ] Errors are properly propagated and wrapped with context